 We would like to take this opportunity to welcome both new and returning parents to Key Stage 4 (KS4) at Deira International School (DIS).
-Thank you for taking the time to read this handbook and hopefully it will give you an insight into KS4 at DIS.
-We are extremely privileged to join you as we embark on the most important educational years for you and your child.
+Thank you for taking the time to read this handbook and hopefully it will give you an insight into Years 10 & 11 at DIS.
+We feel extremely privileged to work with you as we embark on the most important educational years for you and your child.

-In Key Stage 4 at Deira International School, all students study the International General Certificate of Secondary Education (IGCSE) programme of study.
-Art and Psychology are assessed with the General Certificate of Secondary Education (GCSE).
+In Key Stage 4, at Deira International School, all students study the International General Certificate of Secondary Education (IGCSE) programme of study.
+Art, Psychology and Science are assessed with the General Certificate of Secondary Education (GCSE).
 These subjects are traditionally assessed through formal, external examinations in the summer term of Year 11.
 There may be additional components of assessment taken in some subjects during the two-year course.
 This is a globally recognised qualification and takes two years to complete, with examinations at the end.